What to connect before opening your mouth.

 In what circumstances you tend to say things that, later, you wish you had said differently?
 How can you be mindful of your thoughts while you are involved in a conversation?
 Share your comments with us in the comments.

 A way to connect your mouth with your brain before you speak is to follow communication guidelines.
-I have an infographic with the Do's and Don'ts of conversations and you can get them by scrolling down and filling the form below.
+I have an infographic with the Do's and Don'ts of conversations and you can get them by filling the form at the top right of this page.